charlesfrye/minimodal/README.md

 For Modal, that "somewhere else" is
 "somewhere in our global cloud infrastructure".

-For Stupid Modal, that's just another Python process on the same machine.
+For MiniModal, that's just another Python process on the same machine.

 ### Set up the "local" environment for the "app"